We are designed by evolution for creativity (as we all so clearly displayed in abundance as young children).

 The truth is: your creativity is limitless!

-The Extraordinary Mind Project, designed and developed by creative change-maker Jan Cross, has already helped over 3,700 people tune into their creative subconscious and flow state far more deliberately and deeply than adults usually can, and to astonish themselves with hidden creativity and potential they didn’t know (or remember) they have.
+The Extraordinary Mind Project, designed and developed by creativity change-maker Jan Cross, has already helped over 3,700 people tune into their creative subconscious and flow state far more deliberately and deeply than adults usually can, and to astonish themselves with hidden creativity and potential they didn’t know (or remember) they have.

 Key in this breakthrough, brain-aware - applied brain plasticity - method is practical information about the mechanics of the brain, and how to work with it, to allow extraordinary outcomes within extremely short time frames.